-Summary Recommendation: That the Minutes of Disability Services and
+Summary Recommendation That the Minutes of Disability Services and

-Community Access Advisory Committee
+Community Access Advisory Committee held on 14th May 2003 be adopted.

 Confirmation of the minutes of the Disability Services and Community Access Advisory Committee of 14th May 2003.

 THAT the minutes of Disability Services and Community Access Advisory Committee held on 14th May 2003 be received (copy of minutes are in the Elected Members Report/Information Bulletin)